emmefayez/Playdate/README.md

 ### Notes

-*The activities displayed in the catalogue are modification of exsistent non-formal education exercises you may find in:*
+*The activities displayed in the catalogue are modification of exsistent non-formal learning and Montessori activities you may find in:*

 - Compasito manual on Human Rights Education for children
 - My first Montessori: Montessori activities for children